akos/vukoa-util/README.md

 # vukoa-util
-The `util` module is improve more methods to check type for node, extend core-util-isfor node, extend core-util-is
+The `util` module is improve more methods to check type for node, extend core-util-is for node, extend core-util-is

 dependencies: